waza-ari/fastapi-keycloak-middleware/docs/authorization.rst

 Protect Endpoint
 """"""""""""""""

-Then, on the endpoint you want to protect, use the :code:`@require_permission` decorator:
+Then, on the endpoint you want to protect, add a dependency specifying which permission is required to access the resource:

 .. code-block:: python

-    from fastapi_keycloak_middleware import require_permission
+    from fastapi import Depends

-    @app.get("/protected")
+    from fastapi_keycloak_middleware import CheckPermissions

-    @require_permission("protected")
+    @app.get("/protected", dependencies=[Depends(CheckPermissions("protected"))])
     def protected():
         return {"message": "Hello World"}

 .. note::
-   The more experienced FastAPI users may notice that we're not passing the :code:`Request` parameter to the path function, even though the decorator requires this.
-If you're interested in how that works under the hood, check the :ref:`advanced_topics` section for a more in-depth explanation.
+   Previous versions of the library used the :code:`@require_permission` decorator.
+This has been deprecated in favor of the :code:`CheckPermissions` dependency, please update your code accordingly.

 Claim Authorization
 ^^^^^^^^^^^^^^^^^^^